Easter Bunny balls & expert tips on sugar

 “The daily recommended sugar intake for an adult is 30g and is only slightly less for children [24g], so you only need to eat three eggs for your body to be overloaded with sugar.”

-As a parent herself, Burrell knows it can be tough to monitor how much chocolate your kids are eating throughout the day, so she recommends celebrating with chocolate alternatives or controlling portions instead.
-While it won’t make you the most popular parent, pooling all the Easter eggs together after a hunt and redistributing them evenly throughout the day can help to cut down on your kids getting too much sugar all at once.
+As a parent herself, Burrell knows it can be tough to monitor how much chocolate your kids are eating throughout the day.
+She recommends celebrating with chocolate alternatives or controlling portions instead.
+It won’t make you the most popular parent, it’s true.
+But pooling all the Easter eggs together after a hunt and redistributing them throughout the day can help to stop your kids from getting too much sugar all at once.

 It may not be the preferred chocolate among kids, but dark chocolate is also a slightly healthier option than its milk and white chocolate counterparts as it contains less sugar.

-Another way to get some nutrients into Easter treats is to make these adorable Easter Bunny balls which, while still containing sugar, also contain fibre from oats and the filling protein of PB to keep people from eating them all at once.
-If you use Mayver’s Probiotic Super Peanut Butter, they’ll even contain the extra benefit of probiotics and prebiotics.
+Another way to get some nutrients into Easter treats is to make these adorable Easter Bunny balls.
+While they still contain sugar, they also contain fibre from oats and the filling protein of PB to keep people from eating them all at once.
+If you use Mayver’s Probiotic Super Peanut Butter, they’ll even get the extra benefit of probiotics and prebiotics.

 Easter Bunny balls